Medco Health Solutions: Acquisitions

 In 2005, Medco acquired Accredo Health for $2.2 billion, a specialty pharmaceutical company.
 In 2007, Medco acquired diabetes care supplier PolyMedica.
 In 2010, Medco acquired DNA Direct, a genetic testing services company.

 In September 2010, Medco acquired United BioSource Corporation, a company that assesses safety risks and the value of medications when they reach the market.

 In April 2008, Medco acquired a majority interest in Europa Apotheek, a privately held company based in the Netherlands that provided mail-order and specialty pharmacy services in Germany.
 In December 2009, Europa Apotheek Venlo acquired shop-apotheke.com – one of Germany's online OTC and healthcare product sites.

 In August 2009, Medco formed a joint venture with United Drug plc, a pan-European healthcare leader, to provide home-based pharmacy care services in the United Kingdom for patients covered by the country's National Health Service.
 In October 2011, Medco bought out United Drug Plc's half of their British home care joint venture the companies began in 2009.

 In June 2010, Medco and Celesio AG announced a European joint venture for patients with chronic and complex conditions.
 In September 2011, Medco took full ownership of the venture.

 In April 2012, Medco Health Solutions was acquired by Express Scripts.

 Pharmacies

 Medco Pharmacy operated 10 mail-order pharmacies and partners with a nationwide network of approximately 60,000 retail pharmacies.
 Medco's automated pharmacies were located in Las Vegas, Indianapolis, and Willingboro, NJ, and together had the capacity to fill more than three million prescriptions per week.

 Medco's mail-order business generated $26 billion in 2011 net revenues and was one of the largest pharmacy operations in the United States.
 In 2011, 113 million of the 757.7 million prescriptions Medco filled were processed through its mail-order pharmacies.
 In 2011, nearly 10.5 million of the new prescriptions Medco managed were ePrescriptions.

 Medco held 42 U.S. patents for patient data management, front-end pharmacy technology and automated pharmacy technology, and 56 international patents for automated pharmacy-dispensing technology.

+Customers can also purchase their medications online and have them delivered.